Wilhelman/Gunbird_P01/README.md

 _0.3 version:_

 * Implemented basic shot with sound fx.
-* Added animations to Castle Scene.
-(Two soldier and one bridge)
+* Added animations to Castle Scene.*
 * Now we can load sound fx.

-* Now music is in .ogg and the fx sounds in .wav.
+* Two soldier and one bridge.

 _0.4 version:_